anbraten/timesflying/README.md

 - [x] Data is stored locally in your browser for privacy
 - [x] Simple and intuitive interface
 - [x] Tasks are grouped by day
+- [x] Update start time of a running task
+- [x] Update end time by editing duration
 - [ ] Import / export your tracking to JSON
 - [ ] Managing projects